Farmers' Almanac: History

 Founded in 1818, the Farmers’ Almanac mixes a blend of long-range weather predictions, humor, fun facts, and advice on gardening, cooking, fishing, conservation, and other topics.

 The Farmers’ Almanac has had seven editors.
 Poet, astronomer, and teacher David Young held the post for 34 years starting from when he and publisher Jacob Mann first founded The Almanac Publishing Company in Morristown, New Jersey.
 Following Young's death in 1852, astronomer Samuel Hart Wright became editor.

 In 1933, Ray Geiger took over as the sixth editor of the Farmers’ Almanac and began what became the longest-running editorship in Farmers’ Almanac history.

 In 1994, Ray's son Peter became editor.
 Sondra "Sandi" Duncan became Managing Editor with him and then succeeded as editor with Peter Geiger titled "editor emeritus" in the final years.
 Sandi was the first female editor in 178 years to hold an editorial position.

 In 1997, an online version was created at FarmersAlmanac.com.
 The Almanac has over 1.2 million followers on Facebook, and is also on Twitter, Instagram, Pinterest, TikTok and other social media sites.

 Farmers' Almanac announced in November 2025 that it will cease production after the now-available 2026 edition.
 Its editors announced that due to the "growing financial challenges of producing and distributing the Almanac in today’s chaotic media environment", the 2026 issue would be its last, with its website planning to shut down in December 2025.
+The publication was acquired by a newly formed company called Farmers’ Almanac LLC, which announced plans to relaunch it in March 2026.
+The company is led by Tim Konrad, owner of the media company Unofficial Networks.